sirpaulmcd/sirpaulmcd.github.io/markdown/projects/task-app.md

 # Task App 📝

-A full-stack To-Do List application.
+A full-stack containerized To-Do List web application.
 After creating an account, users can manage their user information as well as To-Do style tasks in various lists.
 The project repo can be found [here](https://github.com/sirpaulmcd/Task-App).

 ## How to use